digi-chris/OpenRacer/README.md

 # OpenRacer
 OpenRacer is an open-source initiative to build a high-quality racing simulation running in-browser.

+*Sorry!
+I know I said on the website that all the code is here, but I'm doing a fair amount of housekeeping with the code as I go, and it's taking longer than I thought.
+There's a lot to read through!
+It'll all be online as soon as possible.*

 It is released under the GPLv3 License.

 I'm just starting to upload the source code now - this may take a little while as I'm making some modifications as I go through each file.